sadegh15khedry/shortStoryWritersSocialMedia/README.md

 To set up Short Story Writers Social Media locally:

 1. Clone this repository to your local machine.
-2. Install the necessary dependencies using a package manager such as npm or yarn.
-3. Set up a local development environment with a database (e.g., MySQL, MongoDB) and configure the application to connect to it.
+2. Install xamp.
+3. add project to xamp.
+4. attach nevisande.sql to mysql in phpmyadmin.
+5. adjust the connection string.
-4. Run the application server using the provided scripts or commands.
+6. Run the application server using the provided scripts or commands.

 ## Usage